 Make Your Appointment Today

 If you’re interested in learning more about hair transplants, we invite you to contact Dr. Cory Torgerson.
 FUE with Dr. Torgerson means that you can expect expert care, state-of-the-art surgical equipment, and a discreet, natural-looking outcome.
 Dr. Torgerson is a highly trained, leading authority in head and neck surgery in Canada.
 With many years of innovative practice experience and teaching, Dr. Torgerson has an in-depth understanding of hair restoration options.
 His experience allows him to customize each patient’s unique treatment.
-When you book a free consultation at the Toronto Hair Transplant Clinic, Dr. Torgerson will discuss your hair renewal options and make a plan just for you.
+When you book a consultation at the Toronto Hair Transplant Clinic, Dr. Torgerson will discuss your hair renewal options and make a plan just for you.
 Call today!